rojekmateusz/PetHotel_API/README.md

 3. Login using `/api/Account/login` to receive JWT token
 4. Authorize in Swagger using the received token (click "Authorize" button)
 5. Start testing other endpoints!

-Note: The demo site is hosted on Azure Web App and represents the development environment.

 ## 🌟 Features